ma787/chess-engine/README.md

-# chess-engine
+# Python-based Chess Engine

-NOTE: engine is incomplete

-An interactive text-based chess client with a basic engine to play against and a two-player mode.
+A chess engine with a full chess representation written in Python.
+Supplied with a text client that allows playing against the engine and a two-player mode.

+***
+## Usage

+To use the text client, open a command prompt/shell in the project directory and enter:

+##### Windows

+> python .\chess_engine\text_client.py

+#### Linux

+> python3 ./chess_engine/text_client.py

 Moves are entered in long algebraic notation (e.g. "e4-e5", "Qd7xd6").